SESYNC-ci/advanced-git-lesson/docs/_slides/exercises.md

 - Create a new local branch and pull the Collaborator's pull request branch into it.
 - Review the changes the Collaborator made, modifying if necessary by adding additional commits.
 *Note: if you want to add commits to the Collaborator's branch, the Collaborator will have to give you push access to it on GitHub.*
-- Accept the pull request on GitHub, merging the Collaborator's branch with your `gh-pages` branch.
+- Accept the pull request on GitHub.com, merging the Collaborator's branch with your `gh-pages` branch.
 - Pull the newly merged `gh-pages` branch locally.
 - Take a look at your newly modified project page!
 - If you like, delete the pull request branch locally.